powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 When a short circuit occurs in a network, the currents on equipment can be so high that they exceed their rated values.
 Simulating faults on the network is important to verify that the short circuits are well detected and do not damage the equipments.

-The short circuit API allows to compute the currents and voltages on a network after a fault.
+The short-circuit API allows the calculation of currents and voltages on a network after a fault.
-For the moment, no simulator is available to compute the analysis, but it is possible to plug one to this API.
+For the moment, no simulator is available to compute the analysis, but it is possible to connect one to this API.

 ## Parameters

 ### Available parameters
-The parameters to be used for the short circuit calculation should be defined in the config.yml file.
-For example, here are some valid short circuit parameters:
+The parameters to be used for the short-circuit calculation should be defined in the config.yml file.
+For example, here are some valid short-circuit parameters:

 ```yaml
 short-circuit-parameters: